Risky Business—secular materialism is the philosophy of the apocalypse

 The brilliance of science shines in its effects.
 And those effects are manifested in the world by machines that run on fossil fuels.

 What would have happened, I wonder, if our world had not been abundant in fossil fuels?
 Imagine that Isaac Newton had come up with his astonishing insights into physics, laying bare with precision and clarity what had been seen only in partial glimpses.
 At the time, his theory was considered extremely difficult, intriguing, yet radical and untested.
 Perhaps the intelligentsia would put it to the test and even develop some machinery based on it.
-Lacking fossil fuels, perhaps they’d use windwills or watermills to grind grain or weave cloth.
+Lacking fossil fuels, perhaps they’d use windmills or watermills to grind grain or weave cloth.
 I think it’s unlikely, though, that it would have changed the world so dramatically.
 Many of the things we take for granted, like transportation, still rely heavily on fossil fuels, and I doubt there would be a simple pathway to air travel or space exploration without fossil fuels.
 Certainly plastics and other petrochemicals would not exist.
 Most likely we would have enjoyed cheaper grain and better engineered carriages.

 In such a world, how would we see science?
 It is not obvious that what we consider science would displace other ways of knowing.
 Certainly Newton did not think so; he poured much of his thought into theology and alchemy.
 Perhaps a world with modern physics but without fossil fuels would be the best of worlds, with a gentler, slower form of material progress.
 In such a world, science would, I believe, be seen as a true way of understanding certain physical phenomena, but it would not have been co-opted to colonize and supplant other ways of knowing.